 All of NTU's electricity is purchased from a green energy provider and we generate our own energy on-site.
 The Salix Revolving Green Fund provided NTU with £1 million of investment in capital projects such as the installation of energy efficient fans in labs and PC shutdown software.

 Across all three campuses there are sources of renewable energy making our University increasingly sustainable.
 This includes photovoltaic panels on the roofs of the Chaucer building on the city campus, Rosalind Franklin building on our Clifton Campus and our Confetti campus.
 These panels generate thousands of kWh of renewable energy per year.

-Our biomass boiler at Brackenhurst campus provides hot water to the 300-bed student accommodation and the Brackenhurst library, saving 410 tonnes of carbon per year.
+Our biomass boiler at Brackenhurst campus provides hot water to the 300-bed student accommodation and the Brackenhurst library.
 The 400 photovoltaic panels on the Equestrian Centre roof is the largest set of panels at NTU.